 Why hosting a podcast can be good for your fitness business

-When you look at podcasts, a lot of the successful podcasts are anywhere between 10 minutes and one hour long.
+When you look at podcasts, a lot of successful podcasts are anywhere between 10 minutes and one hour long.
 Considering this, podcasts are what are considered to be long-form content.
 Long-form content is content that takes longer to consume than normal because it is more involved.
 Blog posts that go over 1,700 words are typically considered “long-form”.
 And by “over” we don’t mean 1,730 words.
 We are really talking between 2,000 and 20,000 words.

 Long-form content performs better on average because it is more involved and gives users more information to consume, learn about, and research.
 Now, this isn’t to say go write 2,000+ word blog posts on anything and everything because that’s ridiculous.
-It’s just, if you can dive deep into a topic, then do it.
+It’s just, that if you can dive deep into a topic, then do it.
 Don’t force it by any means.

 This is where podcasts come in.
-A podcast sort of satisfies that convenience of a video while being not as involved.
+A podcast sort of satisfies the convenience of a video while being not as involved.
 Doing a podcast right does take work, don’t get me wrong, but it sort of hits a sweet spot.

 You establish authority

 Much like blogging consistently and posting useful information on social media, podcasting can establish you and your brand/business as thought leaders in the industry.
 Not only can it establish you as a thought leader, but you can potentially use it as a tool to expand your networking.
-You can invite other people and business owners onto your podcast to talk about a variety of topics.
+You can invite other people and business owners to your podcast to talk about a variety of topics.
 Those are invaluable relationships.

 Your podcasts content can be repurposed into other forms of content